 From now on $A$ will always be an Artin algebra.
-We denote by $\mod A$ the category of finitely generated right $A$-modules.
-The full subcategory of $\mod A$ whose objects are direct summands of finite sums of copies of $M$ is denoted by $\add (M)$.
-For a module $M \in \mod A$, $\pd (M)$ and $\Omega (M)$ are the projective dimension and the syzygy of $M$, respectively.
+We denote by $\md A$ the category of finitely generated right $A$-modules.
+The full subcategory of $\md A$ whose objects are direct summands of finite sums of copies of $M$ is denoted by $\add (M)$.
+For a module $M \in \md A$, $\Tp (M)$, $\Omega (M)$ and $\pd (M)$ are the top, the syzygy and the projective dimension of $M$, respectively.
 For an algebra $A$, $\gl (A)$ and $\fin (A)$ are the global and finitistic dimension of $A$, respectively.

 We denote by $\mathcal{P}(A)$ the full subcategory formed by projective modules and by $\mathcal{G}\mathcal{P}(A)$ the full subcategory formed by Gorenstein projective modules.
 Observe that $\mathcal{P}(A) \subset \mathcal{G}\mathcal{P}(A)$.
-Recall that an algebra $A$ is self-injective if and only if $\mathcal{G}\mathcal{P}(A) = \mod A$, that is, all modules are Gorenstein projective.
+Recall that an algebra $A$ is self-injective if and only if $\mathcal{G}\mathcal{P}(A) = \md A$, that is, all modules are Gorenstein projective.
 On the other hand, $A$ is called CM-free provided that $\mathcal{G}\mathcal{P}(A) = \mathcal{P}(A)$, that is, all its finitely generated Gorenstein projective modules are projective.
 Recall that for an Artin algebra $A$, the set $\ind \ \underline{\mathcal{G}\mathcal{P}(A)}$ of isoclasses of indecomposable objects in the stable category $\mathcal{G}\mathcal{P}(A)$ is identified with the set of isoclasses of indecomposable non-projective Gorenstein-projective $A$-modules.

-We denote by $\mathcal{P}^{< \infty} (A)$ the full subcategory of $\mod A$ formed by the modules of finite projective dimension and by $\mathcal{P}^{\infty} (A)$ the full subcategory of $\mod A$ formed by the modules of infinite projective dimension with no summand with finite projective dimension.
+We denote by $\mathcal{P}^{< \infty} (A)$ the full subcategory of $\md A$ formed by the modules of finite projective dimension and by $\mathcal{P}^{\infty} (A)$ the full subcategory of $\md A$ formed by the modules of infinite projective dimension with no summand with finite projective dimension.